Kotlin/KEEP/proposals/KEEP-0389-kdoc-streamline-ambiguous-KDoc-links.md

 most of them are clearly supposed to accept specific kinds of declarations.
 * `@param` should be used for function / constructor parameters / context parameters.
-* `@property` should be used for links to class properties: both from the primary constructor and from the class body. .
+* `@property` should be used for links to class properties: both from the primary constructor and from the class body.
 * `@exception` / `@throws` should be used for `Throwable`s.

 However, a lot of users are not familiar with block tags.
-Additionally, the difference between parameter/property can easily be confusing in practice, so there are a lot of, e.g, links to parameters that are put in `@property` sections.
+Additionally, the difference between parameter/property can easily be confusing in practice, so there are a lot of, e.g., links to parameters that are put in `@property` sections.

 The most obvious solution for this issue is to restrict the use of tag sections to their corresponding declaration kinds.
 In fact, the K1 implementation already does this, however, just for the `@param` tag.